Salesforce Data Loader Overview: Understand Your Data

 - Drag and Drop the field to map to each column header.

 - Save mapping (optional) - but if you want to save mapping: do so before clicking OK on this modal.

 Best Practice: Save the Mapping file in a separate folder, also, ensure the action (Insert,

 Update, Upsert) for the data load is in the name of the file. ex.
 Insert Account Contact

 Step 4: Finish

 Before clicking Finish to perform the action identified, please ensure the success and error files will be saved in the folder preferred.
-Best Practice is to save it in the same folder as the CSV file being used to perform the action.
+The best practice is to save it in the same folder as the CSV file used to perform the action.